Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Array.md

 print(arr);
 ```
 - arr is a reference variable that points to array
-- toString() method is called and print the following:
+- toString() method is called and prints the following:
 ```
 [I@33909752
 name of class @ hashcode in hexadecimal